Ryan W. Pearson: Rhode Island Senate (since 2012)

-Improving Rhode Island's economy has been the paramount focus for Senator Pearson since joining the Senate.
-He has been a leader on efforts to reform our tax structures, streamline regulations, invest in job training and overhaul our economic development approach.
-These efforts allowed Rhode Island to break job records and see rising wages across all workers.
-He also authored a nationally recognized tax credit that is helping college graduates repay their student loans when they commit to stay in Rhode Island keeping skilled workers here.

 Senator Pearson has also worked to secure passage of RhodeWorks, invest in Quonset and support the Rhode Island Infrastructure Bank in its efforts to ensure clean water, renewable energy and local road improvement.

 The Senator has also focused efforts on education partnering with Education Chairwoman Hanna Gallo to spearhead a series of education reforms in 2019 related to curriculum and school/district accountability.
 He also chaired a 2020 Senate task force examining the successes and opportunities to the now decade old education funding formula.
 This remains a priority for the current legislative session to enact the task force recommendations in to law ensuring equitable funding for all students across Rhode Island.